hemalchevli/Tips-and-tricks/README.md

  | OC-48         | 0.2                                  | 3.05                                    | 1.52               |
  | OC-192        | 0.05                                 | 0.76                                    | 0.38               |

 “Transition Electrical Length” lists the electrical length of each of the rise times.
-The column titled “Critical Length” lists the approximate electrical length at which two transmission lines running in parallel will achieve worst-case backward crosstalk in a PCB.
+The column titled “Critical Length” lists the approximate electrical length at which two transmission lines running in parallel will achieve worst-case backward cross-talk in a PCB.

 ## DDR3 RAM